 We have service level agreements with many of our customers under which we guarantee specified levels of service availability.
 These arrangements involve the risk that we may not have adequately estimated the level of service we will in fact be able to provide.
+The importance of high quality customer support will increase as we expand our business and pursue new enterprise customers.
 If we fail to meet our service level obligations under these agreements, we would be subject to penalties, which could result in higher than expected costs, decreased revenues and decreased operating margins.
 We could also lose customers.